-Irish Cancer Society Summer Studentship 2021 - Social, Nursing & Allied Health Sciences
+Irish Cancer Society Summer Studentship 2022 - Social Science, Nursing & Allied Health

-General Introduction to the Irish Cancer Society Summer Studentship Awards 2021
+General Introduction to the Irish Cancer Society Summer Studentship Awards 2022

-The Irish Cancer Society is now accepting applications for the Summer Studentships 2021 programme.
+The Irish Cancer Society is now accepting applications for the Summer Studentships 2022 programme.

-The objective of the Irish Cancer Society Summer Studentships is to offer excellent undergraduate students the opportunity to undertake a cancer research project and to work with researchers in high-quality research environments.
+The objective of the Irish Cancer Society Summer Studentships is to offer excellent undergraduate students the opportunity to undertake a cancer research project and to work with researchers in highquality research environments.

-There are four summer studentship awards available: two translational biomedical science summer studentships and two social, nursing, and allied health sciences summer studentships.
+There are four summer studentship awards available: two translational biomedical science summer studentships and two social science, nursing, and allied health summer studentships.
 Applicants can only apply for one type of studentship award.

 Applications to the summer studentships are accessible through the Irish Cancer Society Gateway Grant Tracker online system.
 Please ensure that you are using the correct application that is relevant to the specific field of your research.
-This document outlines the process for applying to the social, nursing, and allied health sciences summer studentships only.
+This document outlines the process for applying to the social science, nursing, and allied health summer studentships only.
 Further details on how to apply for the translational biomedical science studentship and other grants are available on our website.

 Note: Applicants that submit applications to both awards will be rejected.
-If you are unsure of which award category is applicable to your project, please contact grants@irishcancer.ie before Thursday the 11th February and we can advise.
+If you are unsure of which award category is applicable to your project, please contact grants@irishcancer.ie and we can advise.

-Note: Applicants that apply using the incorrect application form for their specific field of research (i.e. translational or social and allied health sciences) will be rejected.
+Applicants that apply using the incorrect application form for their specific field of research (i.e. translational or social science, nursing and allied health) will be rejected.